-I’m an Associate Professor of Anthropology at the University of Central Florida (2008-present).
+I’m a Professor of Anthropology at the University of Central Florida (2008-present).
 I received my PhD in cultural anthropology from the University of Colorado at Boulder (2006), and I held a Postdoctoral Fellowship in medical anthropology and public health at Heilbrunn Department of Population and Family Health, Mailman School of Public Health, Columbia University (2006-08).

 Broadly, I’m interested in gender and governance.
 Specifically, my research examines reproductive rights, health, and policies in Poland, Ireland, and in the context of EU governance.
 This long-term research is the subject of my ethnography, The Politics of Morality: The Church, the State and Reproductive Rights in Postsocialist Poland published by Ohio University Press in 2015, and the Winner of the Adele E. Clarke Book Award in 2017.